 Algebra II Prescriptive

 This course supports all students as they develop computational fluency and deepen conceptual understanding.
-Students begin each lesson by discovering new concepts through guided instruction, and then confirm their understanding in an interactive, feedback-rich environment.
+Students begin each lesson by discovering new concepts through guided instruction, then confirm their understanding in an interactive, feedback-rich environment.
 Modeling activities equip students with tools for analyzing a variety of real-world scenarios and mathematical ideas.
 Journaling activities allow students to reason abstractly and quantitatively, construct arguments, critique reasoning, and communicate precisely.
 Performance tasks prepare students to synthesize their knowledge in novel, real-world scenarios and require that they make sense of multifaceted problems and persevere in solving them.

 This course is built to state standards.

 This course has required materials.
 For more information, see the Course Materials List.